frederic-perez/AmE-dictionary/data/idioms.md

 __snug as a bug__
 __so be it__ I accept that this is what will happen or be the case. _If you really want to throw your career away because of some idealistic principle, so be it._
 __so it goes__ :dart: _informal_ That is the kind of thing that happens; that is life. _Too bad about John and his problems.
 So it goes._ _I just lost a twenty-dollar bill, and I can’t find it anywhere.
 So it goes._
-__so much for (someone or something)__ :three: Someone or something is no longer relevant, feasible, or worth consideration. _So much for my happy ending._
+__so much for (someone or something)__ :four: Someone or something is no longer relevant, feasible, or worth consideration. _So much for my happy ending._
 __so much so that__ :three: To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ :four: To such an extent or great degree (that). _So much so that working with animals has become one of his passions._
-__so to speak__ :three: A phrase used to indicate that what one has just said is an figurative, metaphorical, or uncommon way of saying something.
+__so to speak__ :four: A phrase used to indicate that what one has just said is an figurative, metaphorical, or uncommon way of saying something.
 Similar to the phrases “if you will” and “in a manner of speaking.” _He was a fixer, so to speak—a man who could get things done._
+__So what?__
 __so-and-so__ :dart::three: __1__ Some unnamed or unknown person. _They always have some important so-and-so up on the stage giving a lecture no one cares about._ __2__ A euphemistic address for a despised or despicable person. _The rotten so-and-so stole the company’s pension fund and ran off to the Bahamas with it!_
 __so-called__
 __so-so__